This book by Cynthia Vold Forde and Anne Curtis Terry includes a chapter about Mary Pomfret, my 8th Great Grandmother |

 Records note that she was born about 1648 in a place called Newport Pagnell in Buckinghamshire, England.
 Newport Pagnell is about fifty miles north of London.
 Not surprisingly I have found very few records that prove what is known about Mary.
 One exception is the book The Spirit in The South, Stories of Our Grandmothers Spirits compiled by Reverend Dr. Cynthia Vold Forde and Anne Curtis Terry.
 This book includes an entire chapter on Mary Pomfret Waller written by Eugenia Waller.
 Eugenia’s relationship to Mary is not revealed.
 Presumably, she is a direct descendant so a reliable source.
 This source provides a lot of information about Mary’s husband Dr. John Waller and his ancestors but scant detail for Mary herself.

-Historic building in Newport Pagnel where Mary
+Historic building in Newport Pagnel where Mary and her husband Dr. John Waller lived. |

 John and Mary were married on January 13, 1669, in the Church of St. Michael in Walton Parish in Newport Pagnell.
 The church register provides support for this fact.
 Some sources suggest that Mary may have been married before and was widowed.
 Between the ages of 23 and 36, Mary gave birth to eight children including William in 1671, John 1673, Mary Elizabeth 1674, Thomas 1675, Steven 1676, Benjamin 1678, Edmund 1680 and James in 1683.
 Seven sons and one daughter.